Nikitha2018/Cypress-AM/README.md

     npx cypress run
 Give URL from the command line npx cypress run --env environment=value

-The default environment is QA

-If we want to run it on UAT, we can send it through the command line or change the environment value in the cypress.config.js file.
-The command line value will override the config file value.

 Command line examples
 Run a specific spec file